Blosberg/Nanopore_data_processing/README.md

 `source generate_env_from_manifest.sh`

 Since this file simply contains the above command.
-Guix will then go about configuring the executables that you will need to run the pipeline into a prepared environment which can then be used whenever you want.
-This will take some time, but only needs to be done once; go for lunch.
+Guix will then go about preparing the dependencies that you will need to run the pipeline in a bespoke environment which can then be used whenever you want.
+This will take some time, but only needs to be done once; go for lunch while it's running.

 Once that's finished, for any future terminal session in which you want to run the pipeline, you should navigate to the `guix` subfolder and type: